unironi/unironi.github.io/README.md

 - JavaScript/TypeScript/React + CSS/Tailwind/Bootstrap (2+ yrs)
   - a couple undergrad courses (computational digital art studio, user interfaces)
   - exposure from my D2L co-ops
-- Node.js
-  - Created a Discord bot a couple years ago that would output a random picture of a cute animal on demand
-  - Played around with a basic REST API using Node + Express and Postman

 ### New skills in progress:
 - SQL